 In the Råne and Vitå river valleys there are more than 550 empty houses, according to an inventory carried out in 2021.
-Now the empty houses can get a new life.
+Now the empty houses can get a new lease of life.
 The municipality of Boden has been granted funds to continue the project and activate the houses together with local forces and the municipality of Luleå.

 “That’s great!
-The main part is that Boden and Luleå are making this big investment across municipal borders and doing it together so that it becomes a joint solution.
+The main issue is that Boden and Luleå are making this big investment across municipal borders and doing it together so that it becomes a joint solution.
 We have an enormous demand for houses and plots,” says Jenny Engström, head of operations at RÅEK, who worked on the inventory.

-As a first step, a project manager with good local knowledge will be hired.
+As a first step, a project manager with good local knowledge will be procured.
 This person will work in the project together with a half-time position at the Råneå Citizens’ Office.
 Starting in November 2022 and continuing for 16 months, property owners will be contacted for dialogue, as well as the land registry, construction companies, estate agents and other housing agents.
 The target is to have 10% of the properties put up for sale or undergoing renovation before the end of the project.

 “Some of the houses are actually already sold.
 People who have heard about the project have called us and asked about it, and we have connected them with property owners who we knew would be interested in selling.
 But we have not yet made contact with the large mass of property owners,” says Jenny Engström.